JanxSpirit42/reindexVAMAS/README.md

 # reindexVAMAS
-A script to re-order VAMAS blocks for use in XPS Analysis software such as CasaXPS, no more manually setting blocks!
+A python script to re-order VAMAS blocks for use in XPS Analysis software such as CasaXPS, no more manually setting blocks!

 ## Description:
    This script will read a ESCA VAMAS file (.vms) and attempt to re-index the blocks so that each element